 About Me – originally posted Feb.
 27, 2013

 First, thank you for visiting my blog and being curious about me, my poetry and art.
 So hello, and let me introduce myself.
-My name is Lynn McHale; I’m 63, divorced for 30 years, retired in Sept.
+My name is Lynn McHale; I am now 64, soon to be 65 in March., divorced for 32 years, retired in Sept.
 2012 from Sears Holdings after 41 years.
 I have a son and daughter in-law, no grandchildren yet.
+Oh good news!!
+I am expecting a grandchild in July, and thrilled about it!!!
 I have a wonderful family, friends and neighbors who are all very supportive.

 In 2005, I was diagnosed with stage 2 breast cancer.
 I underwent chemo-therapy, a lumpectomy with nodes removed and radiation.
 I thought I had waged the toughest battle of my life; I had survived breast cancer and was now busy living my life.
 I am still cancer free today and very grateful for the last 9 years!